Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor

 \vsp For $\theta_i\in \Lambda_{G,P}^\pos, 1\le i\le n$, we write $(\prod_{i=1}^n X^{\theta_i})_\disj$ for the open subscheme of $\prod_{i=1}^n X^{\theta_i}$ classifying those $n$-tuples of divisors $(D_1,\cdots,D_n)$ with disjoint supports.
 For a prestack $\mCY$ over $\prod_{i=1}^n X^{\theta_i}$, we write $\mCY_\disj$ for its base-change to this open subscheme. \end{notn}

-\begin{convn} (DG-categories) We study \emph{DG-categories} over $k$.
-Unless otherwise stated, DG-categories are assumed to be \emph{cocomplete} (i.e., containing colimits), and functors between them are assumed to be \emph{continuous} (i.e. preserving colimits).
+\begin{convn} (DG categories) We study \emph{DG categories} over $k$.
+Unless otherwise stated, DG categories are assumed to be \emph{cocomplete} (i.e., containing colimits), and functors between them are assumed to be \emph{continuous} (i.e. preserving colimits).
 The category forming by them is denoted by $\DGCat$.

-\vsp $\DGCat$ carries a closed symmetric monoidal structrue, known as the \emph{Lurie tensor product} $\otimes$ (which was denoted by $\ot_k$ in the introduction).
+\vsp $\DGCat$ carries a closed symmetric monoidal structure, known as the \emph{Lurie tensor product} $\otimes$ (which was denoted by $\ot_k$ in the introduction).
 The unit object for it is $\Vect$ (which was denoted by $\Vect_k$ in the introduction).
 For $\mCC,\mCD\in \DGCat$, we write $\Funct(\mCC,\mCD)$ for the object in $\DGCat$ characterized by the universal property

-\vsp Let $\mCM$ be a DG-category, we write $\mCM^c$ for its full subcategory consisting of compact objects, which is a \emph{non-cocomplete DG-category}. \end{convn}
+\vsp Let $\mCM$ be a DG category, we write $\mCM^c$ for its full subcategory consisting of compact objects, which is a \emph{non-cocomplete DG category}. \end{convn}

 \begin{notn} (D-modules) Let $Y$ be a finite type scheme.
-We write $\on{D}(Y)$ for the DG-category of D-modules on $Y$, which was denoted by $\Dmod(Y)$ in the introduction.
+We write $\on{D}(Y)$ for the DG category of D-modules on $Y$, which was denoted by $\on{DMod}(Y)$ in the introduction.
 We write $\omega_Y$ for the dualizing D-module on $Y$. \end{notn}

 \ssec{Acknowledgements} This paper owes its existence to my teacher Dennis Gaitsgory.
 Among other things, he suggested the problem in $\S$ \ref{eqn-extened-strange-functional-equation} and brought \cite{finkelberg2020drinfeld} into my attention, which lead to the discovery of the main theorems.